manelcagigos/mi_card_flutter/README.md

 ![End Banner](https://github.com/londonappbrewery/Images/blob/master/readme-end-banner.png)

-[^1]: This was extracted from the github repository of the course, [Dicee github repository from londonappbrewery](https://github.com/londonappbrewery/dicee-flutter).
+[^1]: This was extracted from the github repository of the course, [MiCard github repository from londonappbrewery](https://github.com/londonappbrewery/mi_card_flutter).